 - Cacheu – This area is low-lying coastal region with many rivers, swamps and rain forests.
 It has a hot tropical climate with the two seasons: wet and dry.
 There’s more rainfall the closer you are to the coast, with up to 300 centimetres.

-How Safe is Guinea-Bissau?
+How Safe Is Guinea-Bissau?

 There are no travel warnings for Guinea-Bissau.
 But, there is a high crime rate and lack of law enforcement resources.